DigitalBrainJS/define-accessor2/README.md

             typeof value!=='string' && reject('must be a string');
             value= value.trim();
             !/^[a-zA-Z]+$/.test(value) && reject('only a-zA-Z allowed');
+            // alternative way to reject
-            if( value.length<= 3) return 'length should be greater than 3'; // alternative way to reject
+            if( value.length<= 3) return 'length should be greater than 3';
-            // returning other values than 'true' and 'undefined' treated, as rejection, strings are considered as rejection reason set(value); // change the value
+            // returning other values than 'true' and 'undefined' treated, as rejection,
+            // strings are considered as rejection reason set(value); // change the value
         },
         set: normalize,